 Resources to support your child

 There are lots of resources available to help you support your child if they’ve been affected by crime.
-If you’d like to find out more about the free resources we offer to help parents support their children, email our You & Co team.
+If you’d like to find out more about the free resources we offer to help parents support their children, email the Victim Support Children and Young People Services team.

 If you or someone you know would like support after crime, contact us for help.